RikuVan/Lounasjuna/README.md

-# React/Redux Workshop app: Lounasjuna
+# React/Redux Workshop App: Lounasjuna

-This project was bootstrapped with Create React App You can find the most recent version of this guide with how to perform common tasks here: [Create React App Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
+This project was bootstrapped with Create React App.

+You can find the most recent version of this guide with how to perform common tasks here: [Create React App Guide](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## Setup before the workshop